-In addition to "standard" round red tomatoes, we raise round yellow tomatoes, several kinds of cherry tomatoes, grape tomatoes, plum tomatoes, yellow pear tomatoes, pink tomatoes, beefsteak tomatoes, paste or roma type tomatoes, and of course, green tomatoes.
+In addition to "standard" red tomatoes, we raise yellow tomatoes, several kinds of cherry tomatoes, plum tomatoes, pink tomatoes, beefsteak tomatoes, paste or roma tomatoes, and of course, green tomatoes.

-For more than 30 years we have been selecting tomato varieties that taste good.
-Many varieties of tomatoes look really good.
+For more than 40 years we have been selecting tomato varieties that taste good.
+Many varieties of tomatoes look really good, but fewer pass the taste test.
 For us to raise it, it must also taste good.

 Some time in July, our tomatoes begin to ripen.
 At first there are only a few, a pound or two or five for each customer.
 As the season progresses, more tomatoes ripen each day.
 By some time in mid to late August, the tomatoes ripen faster than our customers pick them.
 Only when the supply reaches this point do we lower the price to invite people to take large quantities for canning, freezing, tomato juice, making salsa or other forms of processing.
 Quality, quantity and price are almost always the best during the first two weeks in September.
 The tomato season ends with the first killing frost of the year.
 Because our tomatoes grow high on a hilltop where early frosts may not reach, our tomatoes sometimes survive longer than others in the area.
 Check Today at The Tree Farm or call 608 798 2286 for current information.